kjs452/KennysOpenDSKY/README.md

 ## Features
 + A virtual machine and byte code interpreter
-+ Two threads of control: One thread is a backround task, which runs major modes.
++ Two threads of control: One thread is a background task, which runs major modes.
 The other thread is a foreground task which runs simple verbs/nouns.
 + Ability to enter values using the keypad instead of +/- keys.
 + More accurately reproduces the Apollo DSKY interface.